The BNRA Newsletter

 BNRA - The First World War at Sea: Our Coronel Memorial book is ready for orders!
 Please see the cover flyer below and contact details for information

 The Cradock of Coronel memorial book: With the Going Down of the Sun...
-We are very pleased to announce that the book ‘With the Going Down of the Sun’, the story of Cradock of Coronel, his men, ships and technology, is now complete and pending printing.
+We are very pleased to announce that the book ‘With the Going Down of the Sun’, the story of Cradock of Coronel, his men, ships and technology, is now available for purchase.
 We are very grateful for the support and contributions from co-authors, relatives and friends.
 We hope this book will provide a lasting memory for all those that gave their lives at sea.
-The book is over 230 pages long with 85 photographs and diagrams.
-Interest and Orders In order to finalise the size of the initial order for the book and pricing we invite anyone interested to contact Dr V Michell at firstname.lastname@example.org or 07963 590560 for further details and ordering arrangements.
+The book is 250 pages long with 100 photographs and diagrams, 25 pages in colour, with many original artworks.
+See order details below

 ‘Cradock of Coronel’: Service of Remembrance